tamzi/ReadMe-MasterTemplates/README.md

     * [Website](https://github.com/tamzi/ReadMe-MasterTemplates/tree/master/website)- For websites with HTML, CSS and JS
     * IOS ...coming soon
     * Scripts ....coming soon

+    Want a briefed version without many files to just copy paste: use this [brief]()
 3. As a general rule, provide link to download the app/website if its published on the playstore at the description section above.
 4. Want to contribute?
 Feel free: it's open source